Theomat/theomat.github.io/_pages/cnrs.md

 - You have a high-level view of what has been achieved  in the field
 - You have a long-term goal from which you can draw research questions

 It is not useful to insist on the specific problems that you may solve.
 The ability to solve difficult problems will not distinguish you from other candidates while having a good global view of your field will.
+They look for candidate that can see wide and deep.

+A good idea is to use the framework "what?", "why?", "how?".
+It clearly makes you state the scientific challenges of your project (and also clearly enables you to distinguish what is engineering and what is research).

 Bonus points
 =====

 - Show how your project is integrated into the challenges (fr: grands défis) of CNRS
 - No “working tasks” these should be “axes”, two axes are great\!
-- Try to follow the recommended lengths of the section 6
+- Follow the recommended lengths of the section 6
 - You can include figures (I don’t believe they count towards the length)
+- The jury really like candidates who have seriously thought about their research project, showing that it is reachable and in the question part showing why some approaches are not relevant for example.
 - If you can guess who from your domain will read your work, try to cite the papers/authors they usually cite

 Inclusion
 =====

-Ideally, teams are interested in welcoming you because that is one more person for free, but you should go visit them and try to present your work and chat with them.
+Ideally, teams are interested in welcoming you because that is one more person for free.
+You **have to** visit them, present your work and chat, they are recommending a future colleague for life.

 A good baseline for “integration into teams” is the following:

 - describe the team’s main topic (2-3 lines)
 - explain with whom you will collaborate and on specific parts of your research project, in doing so it is highly relevant to cite the papers of the people you want to collaborate with to argue that this is relevant.
 You can use PhD students and postdocs Don’t choose people who last published ten years ago, it is not convincing (around 2 lines per person)
 - the team has likely funding from some projects, which you can describe (scale, national/international,…), if you can show that you merge well with those projects, it is great if not don’t try too hard.
-- it should be somewhat clear how your research will integrate with the main topics of the team
+- it should be somewhat clear how your research will integrate with the main topics of the team.

 When citing people to collaborate with, people known by the jury are much more relevant.